 Graduate students who have a special interest in a specific topic may be permitted to undertake an independent study under the personal direction of a GW faculty member, in accordance with the rules of the appropriate department.
 Students may opt to enroll in any where between one credit and three credits for the independent study dependent on the coursework completed.

 To request an independent study, students and their faculty advisor must complete the Independent Study Form and submit the form and course outline to their academic advisor within the first two weeks of the selected semester.
-Students may petition to complete a maximum of two independent studies in two separate semesters during their tenure in the MBA program.
+Students may petition to complete a maximum of two independent studies in two separate semesters during their tenure in their graduate program.

 Responsibilities & Requirements